Monday March 19, 2018

 Distributions from restricted funds at JEF support organizations that benefit our entire community, including the Jewish Federation of Western Massachusetts, the Jewish Community Center, Jewish Family Service, Hillel, local Jewish day schools, synagogues, medical facilities, and arts organizations, to name only a few.

-In addition to the distributions to agencies, the JEF has funds that are restricted for providing scholarships to individuals for undergraduate studies in the United States, undergraduate/graduate studies in Israel, and for participating in educational tours of Israel.
-For the 2015-2016 academic year scholarships were awarded totaling $60,675.
+JEF has funds for scholarships to individuals for undergraduate studies in the United States, undergraduate/graduate studies in Israel, and for participating in educational tours of Israel.
+For the 2017-2018 academic year scholarships were awarded totaling $64,050.

 The JEF Common Fund Scholarships are available to Jewish students living in the Pioneer Valley of Western Massachusetts.
 Applicants for JEF Common Fund awards must complete the additional information section of the application.
 Descriptions of all JEF Common Fund scholarships and specific eligibility requirements are included in the application.

-The JEF administers both pools of academic scholarship funds through a single application process.
-Applications for the Israel Travel Scholarships are also accepted on an annual basis.
+Applications for Israel Travel Scholarships are also accepted on an annual basis.